konsumer/meta/README.md

 - konsumer - my own libraries, things published on docker/npm, etc
 - notnullgames - game (or hacking) libraries/demos
+- families of things (like grpc/proto) should probly be moved to their own orgs

 ## project types